Find Grad Schools

 106 Yearly Graduations

 University at Albany comes in at #7 on our list of the most popular colleges offering master's degrees in instructional media.
 Each year, around 17,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 106 people received their master's degree in instructional media from UAlbany.
-About 74% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in instructional media at University at Albany make a median salary of 62,560.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #8